 The criminal charge of Embezzlement is punished the same in Virginia as Grand Larceny or Petty Larceny.
 Generally, if the amount alleged to be stolen is less than $200, the offense is deemed to be misdemeanor petty larceny under §18.2-96.
 Any amount $200 or more is considered felony Grand Larceny under §18.2-95.

 Virginia Grand Larceny Laws

 Grand Larceny is punishable by imprisonment in a state correctional facility for a minimum of one year up to a maximum of twenty years.
 However, a jury or court trying the case without a jury, may impose confinement in jail for a period not exceeding twelve months, and/or a fine of not more than $2,500.00.
 Petit Larceny is classified as a Class 1 misdemeanor.
 It is punishable by confinement in jail for zero to twelve months, and/or a fine of up to $2,500.00.

 Attorney Yeargan aggressively defends those charged with Embezzlement and other crimes.
 These types of charges are complex and require experienced representation.
 Attorney Yeargan will work closely with you to evaluate the facts of the case and develop a successful strategy for your defense.
 The Law Office of Wilfred W. Yeargan represents clients in the following areas: Fairfax County, Prince William County – Manassas, Arlington County, Loudoun County – Leesburg, Alexandria, Falls Church, Vienna, Herndon, Fauquier County – Warrenton, Spotsylvania County and Warren County – Front Royal.
-Contact his office today at 703-352-9044 to schedule a free initial consultation.
+Contact his office by phone or online to schedule a free initial consultation.